 To avoid enabling behaviors, it’s important to set healthy boundaries and consequences.
 This is not easy at first, but it will get easier over time.
 And you will be a healthier, happier person because of it.
 Addicts need to learn natural consequences from their actions.
 Being uncomfortable is a catalyst for change.

 If your loved one accepts help, it’s a giant step in the right direction.
 But relapse rates are high in early recovery so it’s important to keep the lines of communication open.
 Let your loved one know that you are always available to chat.
 If they are struggling, direct them toward their support resources, such as their sponsor or 12-step group.

 To provide a supportive environment for your loved one, it’s important that you abstain from using drugs or alcohol around them.
 Having a drink can be a trigger for this person, and this can make your home life more tumultuous.
 If you have alcohol in the home, be sure to keep it in a locked cabinet out of sight.

 Enjoy Healthy, Sober Activities Together

 Enjoy time with your loved one as you work toward building a new, sober lifestyle.
-If your loved one has completed drug rehab in Agoura Hills, there are a lot of changes they’ll have to make.
+If your loved one has completed drug rehab in Agoura Hills, there are many changes they’ll have to make.
 They might feel bad giving up certain friendships and activities, so keep them busy by enjoying activities together.
-This will pass the time, prevent boredom and help them discover new passions.
+This will pass the time, prevent boredom, and help them discover new passions.